 7.1 Customer Obligations.
-Subject to Section 7.3, Customer shall indemnify, defend, and hold harmless Rubicon Project, its permitted successors and assigns, and their respective Affiliates, agents, officers, directors, and employees (collectively, “Rubicon Project Indemnified Parties”) from and against any claims, suits, legal proceedings, regulatory proceedings, or investigatory proceedings (“Claims”) brought against any Rubicon Project Indemnified Party by any third party and any and all judgments, losses, damages, settlements, liabilities, fines, penalties, costs, and expenses (including reasonable attorneys’ fees and costs) (“Losses”) arising as a result of any such Claim, in each case as a result of or in connection with: (a) any false or misleading representation by Customer or any breach by Customer of any of its warranties or obligations under the Agreement; (b) a Claim that Media or Ads provided or delivered by Customer through the RP Materials, Customer’s Marks, or Customer’s business activities infringe any Intellectual Property Right of any third party; (c) Customer’s provision or delivery of any Prohibited Content through the RP Materials or the inclusion of any Prohibited Content in any Media or for Customers acting as a Buyer, in any Ads purchased, placed, or sold by Customer in connection with the Agreement; and (d) any Prohibited Activity by Customer ((a) – (d) each being a “Customer Indemnifiable Act”).
+Subject to Section 7.3, Customer shall indemnify, defend, and hold harmless Rubicon Project, its permitted successors and assigns, and their respective Affiliates, agents, officers, directors, and employees (collectively, “Rubicon Project Indemnified Parties”) from and against any claims, suits, legal proceedings, regulatory proceedings, or investigatory proceedings (“Claims”) brought against any Rubicon Project Indemnified Party by any third party and any and all judgments, losses, damages, settlements, liabilities, fines, penalties, costs, and expenses (including reasonable attorneys’ fees and costs) (“Losses”) arising as a result of any such Claim, in each case as a result of or in connection with: (a) any false or misleading representation by Customer or any breach by Customer of any of its warranties or obligations under the Agreement; (b) a Claim that Media or Ads provided or delivered by Customer through the RP Materials, Customer’s Marks, or Customer’s business activities infringe any Intellectual Property Right of any third party; and (c) Customer’s provision or delivery of any Prohibited Content through the RP Materials or the inclusion of any Prohibited Content in any Media or for Customers acting as a Buyer, in any Ads purchased, placed, or sold by Customer in connection with the Agreement ((a) – (c) each being a “Customer Indemnifiable Act”).

 7.2 Rubicon Project Obligations.
 Subject to Section 7.3, Rubicon Project shall indemnify, defend and hold harmless Customer, its successors and assigns, and their respective Affiliates, agents, officers, directors, and employees (“Customer Indemnified Parties”) from and against any Claim brought against any Customer Indemnified Party by any third party and any Losses arising as a result of any such Claim, in each case as a result of or in connection with: (a) any false or misleading representation by Rubicon Project or any breach by Rubicon Project of any of its warranties or obligations under the Agreement; or (b) a Claim that the RP Materials, when used in accordance with the terms of the Agreement, infringe any Intellectual Property Right of any third party.
 In the event a Claim under Section 7.2(b) is made or, in Rubicon Project’s reasonable opinion, is likely to be made, or if required by settlement, Rubicon Project may elect, at its sole option and expense, to: (1) procure for Customer the right to continue using the RP Materials that are the subject of such Claim, (2) replace or modify the RP Materials that are the subject of such Claim to be non-infringing without material decrease in functionality, or (3) terminate the Agreement.
 Notwithstanding the foregoing, Rubicon Project shall have no liability for any infringement Claim under this Section 7.2 to the extent such Claim results from: (i) modifications to the RP Materials by or on behalf of a Customer Indemnified Party, or (ii) use or combination of any RP Materials with any other item not provided by Rubicon Project; in each case without the prior written consent of Rubicon Project.